kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	-	These coefficients have the lowest variability possible: :math:`(\mathrm{X}^T\mathrm{X})^{-1}S_E^2`
 	-	We have uncorrelated estimates of the slope coefficients in the model.
 That is we can be sure the value of the coefficient is unrelated to the other values.

 -	However, we still need to take the usual care in *interpreting* the coefficients.
 The usual precaution, using the example below, is that the temperature coefficient :math:`b_T` is the effect of a one degree change, holding all other variables constant.
-That's not possible of course if :math:`b_{TS}`, the interaction between :math:`T` and :math:`S`, is significant: we cannot hold it constant while changing :math:`b_T`.
+That's not possible if :math:`b_{TS}`, the interaction between :math:`T` and :math:`S`, is significant: we cannot hold it constant while changing :math:`b_T`.

 	.. math:: y = b_0 + b_T x_T + b_S x_S + b_{TS} x_Tx_S + e